Friday’s Back to School Healthcare Guide

 - Hepatitis B

 - Herpes Zoster

 - Human Papillomavirus (HPV)

 - Varicella (Chickenpox)

-As always, if you have any questions about your child’s plan, benefits, or services, please give our Colorado-based customer service team a call: 800-475-8466.
+As always, if you have any questions about your child’s plan, benefits, or services, please email our Colorado-based customer service team at email@example.com.
 We’re here to help!